Alzarri Joseph

 Alzarri Shaheim Joseph (born 20 November 1996) is an Antiguan cricketer who plays for the West Indies in Tests, ODIs and T20Is.
-A right-arm fast bowler, he plays for Leeward Islands and the St Kitts and Nevis Patriots in West Indian domestic cricket.
+A right-arm fast bowler, he plays for Leeward Islands and the Antigua & Barbuda Falcons in West Indian domestic cricket.
 He also played for Royal Challengers Bengaluru in the Indian Premier League.

 In 2016, Joseph was named Antigua and Barbuda Sportsman of the Year award.
 During his under-19 career, Joseph helped the West Indies win the 2016 Under-19 Cricket World Cup.

 Domestic career

 A West Indies under-19s player, Joseph made his first-class debut for the Leewards during the 2014–15 Regional Four Day Competition.
 Against Guyana during the following season, he took a maiden first-class five-wicket haul, 5/99 opening the bowling with Gavin Tonge.
 The following match, against the Windward Islands, he took another five-wicket haul, 7/46.

 In December 2015, Joseph was named in the West Indies squad for the 2016 Under-19 World Cup, which they subsequently won.
 At the tournament, he took 13 wickets from six matches to finish as his team's leading wicket-taker (and equal third overall).
 His best performance was 4/30 against Zimbabwe, which saw him named man of the match.

 In October 2019, he was named in the Leeward Islands' squad for the 2019–20 Regional Super50 tournament.